firebolt-db/godocs/docs/Overview/engine-consumption.md

 |      Large (L)        |              32                  |
 |      XLarge (XL)      |              64                  |

+{: .note}
+Small and medium engines are available for use right away.
+If you want to use a large or extra-large engine, reach out to support@firebolt.io.

 As you add more nodes and more clusters to your engine, the number of FBUs available to the engine increases linearly.
 The available FBUs for a given engine configuration is calculated as below:

 **FBU-per-Hour for a given Engine = (FBU of node Type x Nodes x Clusters)** {: style="text-align: center;"}

 **Calculating FBU-per-Hour for a given Engine - Example 1:**
 {: style="color: red;"}